 Maximal entanglement has an intriguing property called \textquotedblleft monogamy\textquotedblright\ \cite{mono}: If two parties are maximally entangled, then they cannot be entangled with any third party.
-Let us discuss a possible application of the non-shareability of maximal entanglement in the present context.
+Let us discuss a possible application of this \textquotedblleft non-shareability\textquotedblright\ of maximal entanglement in the present context.
 As we inferred, the black hole is maximally entangled in dual form.
-Then the monogamy of maximal entanglement implies that there is no way of extracting any information, via interactions, from the black hole, namely, the black hole is \textquotedblleft informationally black\textquotedblright.
-As such, dynamical evolution of the black hole will be in some sense \textquotedblleft freezed\textquotedblright\ from the trinary field, namely, it is an \textquotedblleft\textit{entanglement death}\textquotedblright\ of matter and spacetime.
-However, the presence of the black hole in spacetime is detectable as it \textit{defines} spacetime and can also obsorb matter to grow up its entanglement.
-Such a picture on black holes seems to be in accordance with our intuition on what \textit{is} a black hole, especially in the framework of ICQFT and is, however, quite different from our current understanding \cite{Bekenstein,BekensteinPRD,Hawking,Thiemann} based on classical general relativity, thermodynamic argument, and quantum field theory in curved spacetime.
+Then the monogamy of maximal entanglement implies that there is no way of extracting any information, via interactions, from the black hole.
+Namely, the black hole is \textquotedblleft information-black\textquotedblright.
+As such, dynamical evolution of the black hole will be in some sense \textquotedblleft frozen\textquotedblright\ from the trinary fields, namely, it is an \textquotedblleft\textit{entanglement death}\textquotedblright\ of matter and spacetime.
+However, the presence of the black hole in spacetime is detectable as it \textit{defines} spacetime and can also absorb matter to grow up its entanglement.
+Such a picture on black holes seems to be in accordance with our intuition on what \textit{is} a black hole, especially in the framework of ICQFT.
+However, it is quite different from our current understanding \cite{Bekenstein,BekensteinPRD,Hawking,Thiemann} based on classical general relativity, thermodynamic argument, and QFT in curved classical spacetime.